 So far, more than 95 million people have had COVID-19 in the U.S. as reported by the Centers for Disease Control and Prevention (CDC).
 More than 1 million people have died of COVID-19 in the U.S.

 By comparison, during the 2021-2022 flu season in the U.S., between 8 and 13 million people had the flu and between 5,000 and 14,000 people died of the flu.

 COVID-19 can cause different complications from the flu, such as blood clots, post-COVID conditions and multisystem inflammatory syndrome in children.
 Flu infection leads to secondary bacterial infection more often than COVID-19 infection does.

 Another difference is that the flu can be treated with a few different antiviral drugs.
-Only one antiviral drug, called remdesivir, is currently approved to treat COVID-19.
+Two antiviral drugs, called remdesivir and Paxlovid, are currently approved to treat COVID-19.
 Researchers are evaluating many drugs and treatments for COVID-19.
 Some drugs may help reduce the severity of COVID-19.